“If you can look into the seeds of time, and say which grain will grow and which will not, speak then to me.” — Macbeth, William Shakespeare

 Hyperboles are when you use words or phrases to make something grander or give it a larger-than-life effect.
-Sometimes exaggerating or using hyperbole is an effective way to convey the message in an intense manner or lay emphasis on a particular situation.
+Sometimes exaggerating or using hyperbole is an effective way to convey the message powerfully or lay emphasis on a particular situation.
 They are purely used for effect and are not meant to be taken literally.

-Eg.: I was helpless.
+E.g. I was helpless.
 I did not know what in the world to do.
-I was quaking from head to foot, and could have hung my hat on my eyes, they stuck out so far.
+I was quaking from head to foot and could have hung my hat on my eyes, and they stuck out so far.

 These lines are from Mark Twain’s Old Times on the Mississippi.
-The hyperbole here is “hung my hat on my eyes, they stuck out so far”.
-The writer only uses this sentence to emphasize on how helpless he was - in reality, his eyes were not sticking out.
+The hyperbole here is “hung my hat on my eyes.
+They stuck out so far”.
+The writer only uses this sentence to emphasize how helpless he was - in reality, his eyes were not sticking out.

-Personification is when you give human characteristics and feelings to inanimate objects, animals or nature.
-It gives your writing a more dramatic effect and lets your readers relate more easily to the situation or object in question.
+Personification is when you give human characteristics and feelings to inanimate objects, animals, or nature.
+It gives your writing a dramatic effect and lets your readers relate more easily to the situation or object.
 Personification is also a powerful storytelling tool to create vivid imagery in the minds of readers.